oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/frontend/editor/related-id-relation-editor-view.md

 ### Column configuration sample:

-Please note the `value_field_name` registration in query and properties in the provided sample yml configuration
+Please pay attention to the registration of the `value_field_name` in the query and properties sections of the sample yml configuration below.

 ``` yml
 datagrid: